-The Hamilton Police Service's Crimes against Seniors Unit will continue to be a leader in the Province for its advocacy and investigative expertise dealing with persons 60+ and vulnerable adults.
-Investigators will continue to strive to adapt and work on innovative methods to educate both the public and police, and investigate the crimes affecting Seniors and Vulnerable Adults living within our community.
+The Hamilton Police Service Crimes against Seniors Unit will continue to be a leader in the Province for its advocacy and investigative expertise dealing with persons 60+ and vulnerable adults.
+CASU Investigators will continue to strive to adapt and work on innovative methods to educate both the public and police, and investigate the crimes affecting Seniors and Vulnerable Adults.